Lingxuan Gao - MUSA 5080 Portfolio

 Scenario

-You are a data analyst for the [Your State] Department of Human Services.
+You are a data analyst for the [Pennsylvania] Department of Human Services.
 The department is considering implementing an algorithmic system to identify communities that should receive priority for social service funding and outreach programs.
 Your supervisor has asked you to evaluate the quality and reliability of available census data to inform this decision.

 Drawing on our Week 2 discussion of algorithmic bias, you need to assess not just what the data shows, but how reliable it is and what communities might be affected by data quality issues.